Omayra Sánchez: Life

 Omayra Sánchez lived in the neighborhood of Santander with her parents Álvaro Enrique, a rice and sorghum collector, and María Aleida, along with her brother Álvaro Enrique and aunt María Adela Garzón.
 Prior to the eruption, her mother had traveled to Bogotá on business.
-The night of the disaster, Omayra and her family were awake, worrying about the ashfall from the eruption, when they heard the sound of an approaching lahar.
+On the night of the disaster, Omayra and her family were awake, worrying about the ashfall from the eruption, when they heard the sound of an approaching lahar.
 After it hit, Omayra became trapped under her home's concrete and other debris and could not free herself.
-When rescue teams tried to help her, they realized that her legs were trapped under her house's roof.
+When rescue teams tried to help her, they realized that her legs were trapped under her house's roof with her dead aunt's arms tightly clutched around her.
 Sources differ as to the degree to which Sánchez was trapped.
 Zeiderman (2009) said she was "trapped up to her neck", while Barragán (1987) said that she was trapped up to her waist.

 For the first few hours after the mudflow hit, she was covered by concrete but got her hand through a crack in the debris.
 After a rescuer noticed her hand protruding from a pile of debris, he and others cleared tiles and wood during the course of a day.
 Once the girl was freed from the waist up, her rescuers attempted to pull her out, but found the task impossible without breaking her legs in the process.
 Each time a person pulled her, the water pooled around her, rising so that it seemed she would drown if they let her go, so rescue workers placed a tire around her body to keep her afloat.
 Divers discovered that Sánchez's legs were caught under a door made of bricks, with her dead aunt's arms clutched tightly around her legs and feet.